MENTAL WELL-BEING DURING ISOLATION

 Is the interdisciplinary study of the dynamic interactions between individuals and their built and natural environments.
 It explores how settings influence human behavior, emotions, and well-being, and how in turn, people shape those environments.
 According to Gifford (2014), environmental psychology addresses issues ranging from proenvironmental behavior and place attachment to the psychological impact of virtual and physical spaces.
 As people spend increasing amounts of time in artificial or confined environments, understanding how environmental features influence cognitive and emotional states has become essential for designing spaces that support mental health and resilience.

-This field offers critical insights for developing sensory-driven biophilic interventions, particularly for individuals in IC environments such as space habitats, long-term care facilities, or solitary workspaces.
+This field offers critical insights for developing sensory-driven biophilic interventions, particularly for individuals in isolated environments such as space habitats, long-term care facilities, or solitary workspaces.
 Gifford emphasizes that nature-based elements can restore attention and reduce stress, but also notes that their effects are not universally positive or automatic, they depend on context, design, and individual differences.
 He argues for a complex systems approach to environmental interventions, calling for greater integration of psychological theory, design strategy, and behavioral data (Gifford, 2014).
 By combining complex systems thinking, morphological analysis, and real-time sensing, I seek to operationalize these insights to design responsive environments that enhance mental resilience and foster emotional connection through carefully tailored sensorial cues.

 Download PDF